mesosphere/marathon/docs/docs/ports.md

 CMD ./my-app --http-port=$PORT0 --https-port=$PORT1 --monitoring-port=$PORT2
 ```

-However, if you've specified `containerPort` values, you simply use the same values in the Dockerfile:
+However, if you've specified `containerPort` values, just the same values in the Dockerfile:

 ```sh
 CMD ./my-app --http-port=80 --https-port=443 --monitoring-port=4000
 ```

-Alternatively, you can specify a `cmd` in your Marathon application definition, it works in the same way as before:
+Alternatively, you can specify a `cmd` in your Marathon application definition.
+It works in the same way as before:

 ```json
     "cmd": "./my-app --http-port=$PORT0 --https-port=$PORT1 --monitoring-port=$PORT2"